Washington tries to check Hungary's drift into Kremlin orbit

 In Kiev, the switch-off of Hungarian gas for Ukraine was interpreted as evidence that Russia had successfully exerted pressure on Hungary.
 Ukrainian gas firm Naftogaz, in a statement, complained about Russian “energy blackmail.”

-Hungary’s actions differed from those of its neighbor Slovakia, which kept up deliveries to Ukraine despite having its own supplies reduced.
+Hungary’s actions differed from those of its neighbour Slovakia, which kept up deliveries to Ukraine despite having its own supplies reduced.

 The Gazprom source denied the company had applied pressure on Hungary to stop pumping gas to Ukraine.
 But the source said: “When Miller visited Hungary, it became more cautious, unlike Slovakia.”